Updated October 26, 2020

 It is the intent of the following policies that whenever Memorial Union facilities are used by Category 1 groups for the purpose of generating income, for whatever purpose, a rental fee will be charged in addition to charges for all direct services provided to the event.
 Events scheduled by groups in both categories must be under the direct control of that group.

-Category 1 users may rent meeting rooms and large event spaces in the MU, MU Quad, Student Experience Center and Plaza.
+Category 1 users may rent meeting rooms and large event spaces in the MU, MU Brick Mall, and Plaza.

 Scheduling of Event Spaces